 The Great Lakes Water Authority is committed to the highest level of transparency for our partners, investors, employees and other stakeholders.
 This page contains information specifically of interest to investors.

-GLWA NOW IN AA-RATED CATEGORY BY ALL THREE BOND RATINGS AGENCIES, EXECUTES SUCCESSFUL BOND TRANSACTION TO SECURE FUNDING FOR REGIONAL WATER AND WASTEWATER SYSTEM IMPROVEMENTS; GARNERS MONEY-SAVING REFUNDING
+GLWA SEWER SYSTEM BONDS RECEIVE UPGRADE TO AA / UTILITY EXECUTES SUCCESSFUL BOND TRANSACTION TO SECURE FUNDING FOR REGIONAL WATER AND WASTEWATER SYSTEM IMPROVEMENTS AND GARNERS MONEY-SAVING REFUNDING

 INDEPENDENT REGISTERED MUNICIPAL ADVISOR DISCLOSURE CERTIFICATE